Back to Course

 In Progress

-19. What is Ethereum?
+31. What is Ethereum?

-As intended, the project supports peer-to-peer (P2P) contracts.
+As intended, the project supports Peer-to-Peer (P2P) contracts.
 P2P is the exchange of data over a network where every user is equal.
-It also allows us to use Dapps or decentralized applications
+It also allows us to use Dapps, or decentralized applications.

 It is important to remember that Ethereum is not a cryptocurrency (Ether is – ETH).
-It is a complex blockchain network, consisting of chains of blocks.
+Furthermore, it is a complex blockchain network, consisting of chains of blocks.
 Whereas each of these blocks is made up of individual nodes.
 Many computers around the world have a copy of this chain, and any changes to the network must be accepted by all users.

 In the crypto world, Ethereum is often described as a second-generation blockchain.
-It was intended by its creator to be an upgrade to the first-generation blockchain, as you may have guessed – Bitcoin.
+It was intended by its creator to be an upgrade to the first generation blockchain, as you may have guessed – Bitcoin.
 The platform wants to take full advantage of the possibilities offered by the blockchain, without limiting itself to its basic functions.
 The entire network is based on the Proof-of-Work algorithm, which we have already mentioned more than once.

 Ether (ETH) what is it?